 8. Who will do the setup?

-Why You Want to Know: The day of the wedding, someone needs to set up the sound system—usually a person from the company supplying the music.
+Why You Want to Know: On the day of the wedding, someone needs to set up the sound system—usually a person from the company supplying the music.
 You’ll need to give the name of the person to the venue coordinator and arrange a time that works for everyone.

 9. How do you ensure a comfortable sound level for all the guests?